 Ranking up your website authority

-There are many elements that come into play when you’re trying to establish your company’s website as being worthy of ranking highly in search engine results listings.
+Many elements come into play when you’re trying to establish your company’s website as worthy of ranking highly in search engine results listings.

-One of the most important is that of website authority, also known as “domain authority”.
-This is a ranking metric that is designed to estimate how well a website will (and should) rank on SERPs.
+One of the most important is website authority, also known as “domain authority.”
+This ranking metric is designed to estimate how well a website will (and should) rank on SERPs.
 This metric assigns websites a score from one to 100, where sites with higher scores will have a greater chance of performing well and getting more organic traffic.